system76/docs/_articles/before-you-open-a-support-ticket.md

 # Before You Open a Support Ticket

+This article is designed to provided a range of self-help resources from our other support article, all in one place.
+Please review this article and familiarize yourself with the kind of information we will need to help diagnose your issue.
+Instructions for some of the testing we perform on support tickets is included.

+Any information or test results you can provide to us when opening your support case, will help us resolve your issue faster.
-If you’ve already done some of these items, and you haven’t already mentioned it, just let us know!
-Otherwise feel free to skip that item, and check the others.
+If you’ve already done some of these items, just let us know!
+Otherwise feel free to skip that item in this list, and check the others.
+Please do provide the outcomes of any testing you've already done.

+**NOTE**

+You can use this article as a guide for your messaging opening a support case.
+Please answer as many of the questions as you can.
+The first message sent on a ticket does not support file attachments, however the second message will.

+If you're having difficulty attaching a file, you can also email it to info@system76.com.
+Please be sure to tell us on the ticket if you have sent an email attachment.

+If you encounter problems signing into your account, or opening a ticket, please [follow these steps](https://support.system76.com/articles/clear-cache-and-cookies/)

 ## Before We Begin: